Gowtham2543/SocialMedia/README.md

-# Social Media API
-A simple Flask API for a social media
+A simple Flask API for a social media application

 # Features
 User can create an account